LupascuMiruna/Delivery-Appplication/README.md

 * * *
 In the background it will also be done:

-* sort the restaurants ascending after their number of raitings and if equals, they will be compared after the name
+* sort the restaurants ascending after their number of ratings and if equals, they will be compared after the name
 * assign random courier
 * get the final price of the cart